static-dev/spike-contentful/README.md

 ### Transforms

-Contentful returns a lot of associated data and, as a result, we include a way to clean it up.
-You also have the ability to pass your own custom `transform` option to each content type allowing you to transform the data however you like before it's sent to your views.
+Contentful returns a lot of associated data and, as a result, we give you the ability to pass your own custom `transform` option to each content type allowing you to transform the data however you like before it's sent to your views.

 ```js
 new Contentful({